I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxwdfdevice/nf-udecxwdfdevice-udecxwdfdevicetryhandleuserioctl.md

     not complete the request.
 FALSE otherwise; the driver must complete the request.</p>

 ## -remarks
 <p>The UDE client driver presents itself to user-mode software as a host controller driver.
 The client driver registers and exposes the GUID_DEVINTERFACE_USB_HOST_CONTROLLER device interface GUID.
 User-mode software  can open a handle to the device by specifying that GUID.
 By using that handle, the software can send IOCTL requests. </p>

 <p> The client driver does not need to process the received IOCTL.
 It can send the request to the class extension by calling <b>UdecxWdfDeviceTryHandleUserIoctl</b>.
 If the class extension recognizes the request as a standard request, it completes it.
 Otherwise, the call fails and the client driver is then expected to complete the request.
 For a list of IOCTLs that must be handled, see <a href="usb_interfaces.htm#um_ioctl">USB IOCTLs for applications and services</a>.</p>

-<p>The UDE client driver presents itself to user-mode software as a host controller driver.
-The client driver registers and exposes the GUID_DEVINTERFACE_USB_HOST_CONTROLLER device interface GUID.
-User-mode software  can open a handle to the device by specifying that GUID.
-By using that handle, the software can send IOCTL requests. </p>

-<p> The client driver does not need to process the received IOCTL.
-It can send the request to the class extension by calling <b>UdecxWdfDeviceTryHandleUserIoctl</b>.
-If the class extension recognizes the request as a standard request, it completes it.
-Otherwise, the call fails and the client driver is then expected to complete the request.
-For a list of IOCTLs that must be handled, see <a href="usb_interfaces.htm#um_ioctl">USB IOCTLs for applications and services</a>.</p>